Rights and Responsibilities of Students

 4. The accused student can appeal the severity of the penalty, but not the findings, from the full committee to the Faculty Review Board, which consists of the cognizant academic dean of the relevant academic program and two faculty members who were not part of the full committee.
 The student must make the appeal in writing to the cognizant academic dean within five working days of the full committee’s decision.

 General dissatisfaction with the committee’s decision does not constitute a basis of appeal.
 The committee chair may submit a written or oral explanation of the committee’s decision to the Faculty Review Board.
 The student’s written request and supporting materials will be made available to the Review Board, but the student will not be permitted to attend the Review Board meeting.
 The Review Board’s role in the appeal will be to judge the appropriateness of the punishment assessed by the committee, assuming the correctness of the committee’s finding of a violation.
 The appeal of the full committee decision to the Faculty Review Board can result in a sanction more severe than the one originally imposed.
-The decision of the Faculty Review Board is final and not subject to further appeal within the University.
+The decision of the Faculty Review Board is final and not subject to further appeal within the university.

 5. The ex officio member of the committee (the dean of students) helps steer the case through the process and attends all meetings of the subcommittees and the full committee and the Faculty Review Board.